PROFESSOR JENNIFER BAIR

 University of Manchester

 Stephanie Barrientos is Professor in the Global Development Institute at the University of Manchester.
 She has researched and published widely in the academic literature on different aspects of global production networks and value chains including: gender, agribusiness, employment, trade and labour standards, corporate social responsibility, fair and ethical trade.
 She has undertaken research in Africa, Asia, Latin America and Europe.
 She was PI on research for Cadbury mapping socio-economic sustainability of cocoa production in Ghana and India.
 This informed the Cocoa Partnership/Cocoa Life to support cocoa farmers, and adoption of Fairtrade.
 She led with Professor Gary Gereffi (Duke University) the DFID funded international research network Capturing the Gains: Economic and Social Upgrading in GVCs/GPNs, linking researchers in Africa, Asia, Europe, Latin America and USA.
 She has advised a large number of companies, NGOs and government organisations.
-Stephanie has a Leverhulme Major Research Fellowship (2013-16) examining Gender and Transformation in Global Retail Value Chains.
+Stephanie recently held a Leverhulme Major Research Fellowship (2013-16) examining Gender and Transformation in Global Retail Value Chains.

 PROFESSOR RON BOSCHMA